Honoring Our Grief as a Community

 This grebe, on the edge

-And I, I sit stone still at the edge of the world and just listen.
+and I sit stone still at the edge of the world

 Redemption